-Typically a death benefit is paid out only when a person with life insurance dies, and that payout goes to beneficiaries named on the policy.
-For an accelerated death benefit, some or most of the death benefit money can be paid early.
-If that happens, the beneficiaries will receive whatever is left of the death benefit when the insured person dies.
+Typically a death benefit is paid out only when a person with life insurance dies, and that payout goes to the beneficiary named on the policy.
+With an accelerated death benefit, some or most of the death benefit money can be paid early to the insured person.
+If that happens, the life insurance beneficiary listed on the policy will receive whatever is left of the death benefit after the insured person dies.

-An accelerated death benefit is a common option for life insurance and might already be included on a policy you buy.
+Accelerated death benefit riders are often included on life insurance at no extra charge.
 If not, you can typically add it for a small charge.